 dos veces al año = twice a year

-De niño, mi padre trabajaba en una fábrica.
-Todos los días salía temprano y no volvía a casa hasta la noche.
-A veces llegaba muy cansado y no tenía mucho tiempo para pasarlo con nosotros.
+Cuando yo era niño, mi padre trabajaba en una fábrica.
+Todos los días salía temprano y volvía tarde a casa.
+A veces llegaba muy cansado y no tenía mucho tiempo para estar con nosotros.

-In my childhood, my father used to work in a factory.
-Everyday he left home early and didn’t come back until late in the evening.
-Sometimes he arrived very tired and didn’t have any time to spend with us.
+When I was a child, my father worked in a factory.
+Every day he would leave early and come home late.
+Sometimes he came home very tired and didn’t have much time to spend with us.

 Ayer hacía buen tiempo y por eso salí.